jainvaishnavi5/portfolio-project/README.md

-This zip file contains a Portfolio folder which further consists of two folders named css and img and one file portfolio.html. portfolio.html is the main webpage. css folder contains style.css file in which all the styling is done required for portfolio webpage. img folder contains all the image files which are used on the webpage.
+This zip file contains a Portfolio folder which further consists of two folders named css and img and one portfolio.html file. portfolio.html is the main webpage. css folder contains style.css file in which all the styling is done required for portfolio webpage. img folder contains all the image files which are used on the webpage.